-For your first semester, the advisors at orientation will lead you through the process of registering through BannerWeb.
+For your first semester, advisors and navigators at orientation will lead you through the process of registering through BannerWeb.
 Domestic students attend orientation in the summer and register at orientation with the help of your advisor.
-In subsequent semesters, you should meet with your academic advisor and register for your courses through BannerWeb.
+In subsequent semesters, you should meet with your academic advisor or Student Success Navigator and register for your courses through BannerWeb.